-Cultivating Probability #1: Predictive Modelling consists of approximately 3000 unbaked hand made bone like clay objects mixed up with a 1200 industrially produced binary metal coins.
+Predictive Modelling consists of approximately 3000 unbaked hand-made bone-like clay objects mixed up with 1200 industrially produced binary metal coins.

-"Scattered on the floor are objects from clay and metal.
-The clay shapes are clearly handmade and appear to be part of a study into the creation of a functional tool.
+“Scattered on the floor are objects from clay and metal.
+The clay shapes are handmade and appear to be part of a study into the creation of a functional tool.
 Which decisions does someone take on a search like this?
-Can you predict what the next step will be in the development of a given implement?
-It’s certainly grounded in uncertainty, humanity and a desire for control.
+Can you predict what the next step will be in the development of a given implementation?
+It’s certainly grounded in uncertainty, humanity, and a desire for control.

 - Text by Florette Dijkstra for Club Solo (2020)

-This work is part of the larger collection of works titled Cultivating Probability.
-The sculptural objects part of Cultivating Probability speculate and unite attitudes and rituals from different cultures and periods of time into a kind of fictional anthropological display.
-The installation consists of a collection of diverse objects, which are spread throughout the exhibition space where some are susceptible to change and movement.
+This work is part of the installation titled Cultivating Probability.
+Cultivating Probability speculates and unites attitudes and rituals from different cultures and periods into a kind of fictional anthropological display.
+The installation consists of a collection of diverse objects, which are spread throughout the exhibition space, where some are susceptible to change and movement.

 Commissioned by: Global Imaginations, Museum de Lakenhal, University of Leiden and the Museum of World Cultures, Leiden, NL